redhat-performance/satperf/README.md

 ### Note

-1. Before running satperf, check `conf/satperf.yaml`, and create `conf/satperf.local.yaml`
+1. Before running satellite-performance, check `conf/satperf.yaml`, and create `conf/satperf.local.yaml`
    and configure any owerrides there (e.g. RHN credentials, Satellite setup details etc).

 2. Make sure that all hosts you are going to use have SSH certificate deployed for